 - Don’t store bread in the refrigerator.
 Because of the moist in a refrigerator, the bread gets a different structure.
 Not really tasty.

 - Bread can be frozen quite well for up to two weeks.
 Take the bread from the freezer 3 hours before you’re planning to eat.
-If you want to eat your bread warm, you bake it for 3 minutes at 355 degrees Fahrenheit (180 degrees Celsius) (right out of the freezer).
+If you like to eat your bread warm, you bake it for 3 minutes at 355 degrees Fahrenheit (180 degrees Celsius) (right out of the freezer).

 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
 I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
 And don't forget to save the recipes on Pinterest so you can easily find them next time!